zillerlab/CASTom-iGEx/Software/model_training/README.md

 ## Workflow
 ### Pre-processing:
 Prepare files needed for the regression model analysis: annotate genes file using bioMart (possibility of recomputing or use the fixed version), compute snp-gene distance sparse matrix.
-If list of heritable genes not provided, all genes are annotated as not heritable
+If list of heritable genes not provided, all genes are annotated as not heritable.

-*NOTE consider only chromosomes 1-22*
+*NOTE: consider only chromosomes 1-22*
 #### Usage
 ```sh
 ./preProcessing_data_run.R \